Galway on the Wild Atlantic Way

 Athenry is among the finest medieval towns surviving in Ireland.
 Located approx 25 minutes drive from Galway City to the East.
 Established around 1235 Athenry is a heritage town with a heritage centre located in a former chapel which itself is set amongst the ruins of a 14th century church.

 Ballinasloe approximately 60km (37.5 miles) from Galway City is the largest town in County Galway outside of the city.
-With a rich history and many old churches forts and castles to visit Ballinasloe is also host to one Europe’s largest horse fair every October.
+With a rich history and many old churches forts and castles to see Ballinasloe is a worth a visit for those spending a few days in Galway.

 Gort is a medium sized market town located approximately 35 minutes drive from Galway City and situated roughly half way between Galway and Ennis making it an ideal base for exploring both Galway and Clare.
 The town has been designated a heritage town and there is a strong Irish music influence in the town with many pubs offering entertaining traditional music regularly at night.